rippedpiracy/site/docs/PC Software/games.md

 **[1337x](https://1337x.to) (Torrent)**

 A very popular Torrenting site which has an incredible amount of content, but also has major downsides including a bad moderation team in general (not banning uploaders who have uploaded Malware in the past) and an *incredibly* unsafe Software category.
-**_NOTE: Dont get Software Releases from this site and for Games; stay away from Torrents by IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM and CorePack._**
+**_NOTE: Do not get Software Releases from this site.
+Stay away from Torrents by IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM and CorePack._**

 **[Rarbg](https://rarbg.to) (Torrent)**